 Make sure your PDF is not password protected

-If your PDF is password protected, this will prevent our app from placing any data on the pages.
-Please make sure the PDFs are not locked when uploading to Downloadable Digital Assets.
+If your PDF is password protected, this will prevent DDA from placing any data on the pages.
+Please make sure the PDFs are not locked when uploading to DDA.

 Make sure your PDF is not over 100MB